 A couple of years ago, I was invited to a couple’s wedding who I’d become fast friends with.
-They were having an intimate destination wedding, somewhere where the sun was shining and the weather was sweet, and it felt really good that they wanted me there.
+They were having an intimate destination wedding.
+Somewhere where the sun was shining and the weather was sweet, and it felt really good that they wanted me there.

-I wanted to bail out (so I could afford to eat and make rent,) but after hearing a story from the couple about the groom’s best friend not booking a ticket because, “He doesn’t have enough money,” I realized their approval meant more to me than eating a healthy balanced diet, or really at all, the 6 weeks leading up to the wedding.
+I wanted to bail out (so I could afford to eat and make rent).
+But after hearing a story from the couple about the groom’s best friend not booking a ticket because, “He doesn’t have enough money,” I realized their approval meant more to me than eating a healthy balanced diet.
+Or really at all, the 6 weeks leading up to the wedding.

 Looking back, I wish I spoke up… I wish I had the courage and strength to politely decline the invite, in an honest and authentic way.

 Had I told them that freelancing has its ups and downs in terms of getting assignments (and getting paid on time, which is a whole other story!) and that I wouldn’t be able to make it to the wedding, I have no doubt they would’ve understood and furthermore, appreciated my forthrightness.
-If I could turn back time, I’d do just that, and either offer to take them out for drinks to toast to their nuptials, or send them a bottle within my price range for them to enjoy together.
+If I could turn back time, I’d do just that.
+Then either offer to take them out for drinks to toast to their nuptials, or send them a bottle within my price range for them to enjoy together.

 At the end of the day, your friends get it.
-Whether you don’t want to attend something because of small politics (like an ex spouse being there, uncomfortable family dynamics, etc.), financial woes, or whatever reason makes you feel like it’s not for you, then there’s no shame in that.
+Whether you don’t want to attend something because of small politics (like an ex spouse being there, uncomfortable family dynamics, etc.).
+Or financial woes, or whatever reason makes you feel like it’s not for you, then there’s no shame in that.
 RSVP no. Send your kind regards.
 Be honest.
 Leave it at that.

 When invited to a wedding, a cocktail party, an event, or even a BBQ, never feel pressure to show up for fear of offending the host.
 If they’re a true friend, they’ll understand.

 When invited to a wedding, a cocktail party, an event, or even a BBQ, never feel pressure to show up for fear of offending the host.
 If they’re a true friend, they’ll understand.
-Sure they might be offended, and of course they want you there, but if you go and you’re miserable or anxious and can’t even enjoy yourself, you’re not really there as it is and that just brings everyone down.
+Sure they might be offended, and of course they want you there, but if you go and you’re miserable or anxious and can’t even enjoy yourself….
+You’re not really there as it is and that just brings everyone down.

 You do you.
-Just RSVP in a timely manner, and if you pass, send them your well wishes for the event and a ‘thank you for thinking of me’ line via email or text.
+RSVP in a timely manner, and if you pass, send them your well wishes for the event and a ‘thank you for thinking of me’ line via email or text.
 More tension comes from doing something you don’t want to do than comes from speaking up.